-Seager homers, Dodgers edge Brewers 4-2 in wild-card opener
+Seager homers, Dodgers beat Brewers 4-2 in playoff opener

+LOS ANGELES (AP) — The Los Angeles Dodgers’ powerful lineup went mostly quiet against the Milwaukee Brewers.
+Still, baseball’s best team in the regular season generated just enough offense and got plenty of help from the opposing pitcher.

-LOS ANGELES (AP) — Mookie Betts had two hits and an RBI, Corey Seager homered and the Los Angeles Dodgers beat the Milwaukee Brewers 4-2 in the opener of their NL wild-card series on Wednesday night.
+Mookie Betts had two hits and an RBI and Corey Seager homered in the Dodgers’ 4-2 victory in the opener of their NL playoff Wednesday night.

-The eight-time West champion Dodgers capitalized early in a bullpen game for the Brewers and can wrap up the best-of-three series on Thursday.
+The eight-time NL West champion Dodgers capitalized early in a bullpen game for the Brewers and can wrap up the best-of-three series Thursday.
 Milwaukee — a playoff entrant despite a losing record — limped into the postseason as the No. 8 seed without its best starter and reliever, who are hurt.

+“A walk is just as good as a hit sometimes, which we showed in the first inning,” Seager said.
+“You don’t always have to have the big hit to score runs.”

 The Dodgers took a 2-0 lead on a leadoff double by Betts and four walks by left-hander Brent Suter in the first, tying for the most walks by a pitcher in a single inning in postseason history.
 Betts scored when Will Smith drew a four-pitch walk with the bases loaded.
 Seager walked and scored on AJ Pollock’s bases-loaded walk.

+“We took our walks and scratched out some runs,” said Seager, who hit just behind Betts.

+Dodgers manager Dave Roberts said, “You’d be hard-pressed to find a better 1-2 in baseball.”

 Suter needed 32 pitches to get out of the inning.
-The left-hander gave up three runs and three hits in 1 2/3 innings.
-His five walks were a career high, and he didn’t record a strikeout.
+He gave up three runs and three hits in 1 2/3 innings.
+He doubled his season total of five walks, and he didn’t record a strikeout.

+“Nerves going on, excited to be out there, then Mookie gets that leadoff double.
+I missed some corners, then all of a sudden snowball effect,” Suter said.
+“I felt like I let the team down big-time.”

 Chris Taylor doubled leading off the second and scored on Betts’ double, making it 3-0.
 Max Muncy walked with two outs and Ryan Braun caught Smith’s drive to right at the wall to end the inning, potentially saving three runs.

 Braun winced as he hit the wall with his right shoulder.
-He was replaced by a pinch-hitter in the fifth.
+He left in the fifth with mid-back discomfort.

+“He hurt himself Sunday in St. Louis and we tried to give it a shot today and at some point it was a no-go,” Brewers manager Craig Counsell said.
+“You could call it day-to-day.”

 The Dodgers could have inflicted more damage but were just 1 for 7 with runners in scoring position in the first two innings.